 All member clubs and affiliated athletes are invited to share best practice examples and suggest other ideas to build on the steps we have already put in place to help ensure young athletes of all abilities remain part of the athletics and running family to help halt this decline.
 This information will help the development of a best practice guide for the sport that is part of our action plan.

-- Click here for more information on the findings of our research and the areas identified.
-(PDF 270kB)
+- Access more information on the findings of our research and the areas identified (PDF 270kB)

-- If you would prefer to email your best practice examples and new ideas, please contact firstname.lastname@example.org.
+- Email your best practice examples and new ideas: firstname.lastname@example.org.